jumanjihouse/wormhole/README.md

         should deny gssapiauthentication
         should deny kerberosauthentication
         should deny challengeresponseauthentication
-      tunnels and forwarding
+        should use strong, perfect forward secrecy for key exchange tunnels and forwarding
         should deny ssh tunnels
         should deny TCP forwarding